11x3/ilvmx/README.md

  unique: "f0b7d860-6d81-49cc-8d8d-ca6e0ef20b18"]

 ```

-CAP(TURE)/SIG(NAL)
+## CAP(TURE)/SIG(NAL) for reactive updates.

+Example of `capping` a nubspace to receive reactive `signal` updates.

 ```

-# Capture or subscribe interest in a nubspace.
+# Capture a nubspace to be alerted when events happen.

 iex(1)> Bot.cap "#chat", fn e -> IO.inspect e end
 Event[content: "#chat", source: #PID<0.261.0>]

 # Looks like the #chat nubspace is about to change...

-iex(2)> Bot.set "#chat", "todo"
+iex(2)> Bot.set "#chat", "other"
 Event[content: Nub[galaxy: :ilvmx, castle: "#lolnub", unique: "acf85c20-b980-44a1-a429-7460205ec642", domain: "#chat",
   system: nil, module: nil, member: nil, method: nil, nubcakes: ["todo", "todo"]],
  source: "acf85c20-b980-44a1-a429-7460205ec642"]

 Nub[galaxy: :ilvmx, castle: "#lolnub",
  unique: "acf85c20-b980-44a1-a429-7460205ec642", domain: "#chat", system: nil,
- module: nil, member: nil, method: nil, nubcakes: ["todo", "todo"]] iex(5)>
+ module: nil, member: nil, method: nil, nubcakes: ["todo", #Function<6.80484245/1 in :erl_eval.expr/5>, "other"]] iex(5)>

 ```

-## ATE or Adapt / Transform / Emit [PROPOSAL]
+## [PROPOSAL] Adapt |> Transform |> Emit (OOP=MVC, RFP=ATE)

 Description of a reactive and functional development style for cloud apps.

 ATE stands for Adapt |> Transform |> Emit

-ATE is an attempt to document what many are already doing or starting to do, and other development styles have done for years.
-With ATE we always push state forward and each modules concerns are theirs alone to compile.
-Do your job here then push forward.
-Never look back.
+ATE is an attempt to document a reactive functional development style where data is always pushed forward and each stage or module is only has a single concern that it alone handles.

+Do your job here, push forward – never look back.

 1. Adapt: protocol-specific adapters create abstract work requests
 2. Transform: core app executes actor models and updates data
 3. Emit: generate objects and events to the outside world

-Thanks to our EEB foundations (Elixir/Erlang/BEAM), each stage of the request life cycle is highly concurrent, distributed, and isolated from the outside world.
-Following that idea is that there are three primary job states a cloud request may be in: adaptation, transformation, and side-effect emission.
+Each stage of the request life cycle is highly concurrent, distributed, and isolated from the outside world.

 ## Adapt

-So we take a request, abstract it from the protocol, for example given "GET /users/search/lol" it becomes "#users #search lol" during :adapt, and any and all request data the adapter (ie. HTTP to Nubcake) passes along is forwarded to the :transform servers.
-A UUID is returned and the adapter may then optionally, subscribe to events and :emits for that UUID, otherwise the request is free from any other interaction by the requesting agent.
+Take a request, abstract it from the protocol – for example given "GET /users/search/lol" the request becomes "#users #search lol" during :adapt, and any and all request data the adapter (ie. Web+HTTP) passes along is forwarded to the :transform servers.
+A UUID is returned and the adapter may then optionally cap to be signaled of events for that UUID, otherwise the request is free from any and all other interaction by the requesting agent.

 ## Transform